chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 Output:

     Contigs.fa: the produced contigs
+    Contigs_clipped.fa is the output after contig correction - we applied one more step to align reads to assembled contigs and try to break some misjoined contigs.

-    PEG_nodes_sequences.fa: the nodes sequences in the graph
+    PEG_nodes_sequences.fa: the nodes sequences in the graph before doing any assembly.

-# Running Example For Whole TAR-VIR
+# A running Example For Whole TAR-VIR (read recruting and strain assembly)

 *Please note that, **your env should be activated** when Running.
 If not, please do `conda activate [env_name]`*